Shelby219/MERN-APP-server/README.md

 FRIDGE/PANTRY BRANCH

-Shelby managed to keep the codebase dry by not doing Fridge and Pantry CRUD, rather just implemented and Ingredient CRUD base and using conditionals checking the path name, which then determines which part of the user model gets updated.
+During this sprint the CRUD for ingredients was implemented.
+Shelby managed to keep the codebase dry by not doing Fridge and Pantry CRUD, rather just implementing an Ingredient CRUD base and using conditionals checking the path name, which then determines which part of the user model gets updated.

 USER BRANCH

 When implementing s3 and Multer for profile image upload, some blockers were incorrect set up of IAM policy, the use of .single with multer (use .any to ensure the image would upload.)

+Shelby also began implementing validation using express-validator starting with validation for the email, password and user information on registering, account settings page and login.

 Started writing passing fail tests to test the end points when errors arise.
+This pair with using validation I was able to test the results of invalid data being input for the user model.

 </details>